sylvainhalle/PaperShell/Readme.md

 writing a paper without deciding where to send it, only to find that the conference you've chosen has a different publisher than the paper's current style.
 Or, a paper sent to a conference (and perhaps rejected) needs to be sent to another venue with a different publisher.
+(Note that in the past, it used to be the *publisher's* job to format your manuscript to their taste.
+But that's another story.)

 Alas, it turns out these stylesheets are not directly interchangeable.
 Rather than nicely overriding the behaviour of LaTeX's original commands